How to Enable USB Debugging on a Locked Android Phone

 How to Enable USB Debugging on a Locked Phone?

-When dealing with an Android device, enabling USB debugging is one of the key steps to perform advanced operations, data recovery, or troubleshoot problems.
+When dealing with an Android device, enabling USB debugging is often one of the key steps for data recovery, troubleshooting, or advanced Android operations.

 Method 1.
 Enable USB Debugging on Android Phone through “Forgot Password”